Have you ever had an experience where you sabotaged your own success, even when you longed to be successful?

 Overthinking leads to confusion, “analysis paralysis,” and unnecessary procrastination.
 Yes you do have to think to analyze decisions and choose your best actions, but set a thinking deadline after which you must take action.

-Don’t allow rumination to continue indefinitely.
+Don’t allow rumination to continue indefinitely, or you’ll never get anywhere.

 7. Find your tribe.